mirudh/Image_classification/README.md

 2. Inceptionv3
 3. ResNet50
 4. efficientNet
+Here, I have set choose_model='vgg16', as I am using VGG16 architechture for training the model.

 Since we don’t have to train all the layers, we make them non_trainable --> for layer in base_model.layers: